There are many ways for Middlebury College students to get involved with different aspects of museum work.

 The Museum also hires part-time student receptionists to greet the public during open hours, answer visitor questions, and operate the Museum’s bookstore.

-Students who are particularly interested in the field of museum education can also volunteer in the Museum Assistants Program (MAP), which trains students to assist with tours, public programs, and special events.
+Students who are particularly interested in the field of museum education may apply to volunteer in the Museum Assistants Program (MAP), which trains students to assist with tours, public programs, and special events.

 In addition to volunteering and filling positions within the Museum students can also explore a wide range of museum-related courses within the college’s curriculum, seek election to serve on the Committee on Art in Public Places (CAPP), join the Friends of the Art Museum, and be nominated to receive awards for distinction in the visual arts.